 Resolution Summary: The CACP calls on CACP members to commit their organizations to partner in research projects in furtherance of the Canadian Police Executive Research Agenda.

-Target Date for Completion: to be determined Sponsor: CACP Research Foundation Champion: Ms Debra Frazer, Ottawa Police Service

-CACP Executive research agenda and CACP policing priorities have been shared with the membership.
+Target Date for Completion: to be determined Sponsor: Champion: CACP Research Foundation Ms Debra Frazer, Ottawa Police Service Summary of progress since initiation: CACP Executive research agenda and CACP policing priorities have been shared with the membership.
+November, 2013 - June, 2014 Work has commenced with Public Safety Canada to establish a police research portal and easily searchable catalogue of police research

-Resolution: 2012-03 National Cybercrime Strategy Resolution Summary: The CACP calls upon the Gove partners, law enforcement, the private sector and other par and neutralize Canadian-based cybercrime.
+Resolution: 2012-03 National Cybercrime Strategy Resolution Summary: The CACP calls upon the Government of Canada, together with its provincial and territorial partners, law enforcement, the private sector and other partners to develop a National Cybercrime Strategy to disrupt and neutralize Canadian-based cybercrime.
 Target Date for Completion: to be determined Sponsor: Champion: e-Crime Committee Supt.
-Tony Pickett, RCMP & Captaine Frederick Gaudreau, Sûreté du Québec Summary of progress since initiation: New resolution.
+Jeffrey, RCMP & D/Commr Scott Tod, OPP Summary of progress since initiation: New resolution.
 Awaiting discussion and action.
-November, 2012 - February, 2013 No change in status.
-March - July, 2013 A 'straw' strategy was presented at the eCrime Committee indicated that they have been directed by their executive timely and relevant to the Canadian Policing Community.
-A Cybercrime Consultative Group sub-committee has been investigators, current investigative capacity across particip development of the broader national strategy. to engage on the en formed to exa issue of cybercrime, making this initiative mine training requirements for cybercrime August - October, 2013 No change in status.

-Resolution: 2012 - 04 Introduce Legislation to create a Missing Persons and Unidentified Human Remains DNA Index

-Resolution Summary: The CACP urges the Federal Government to move forward with the creation of a National Missing Persons and Unidentified Human Remains DNA Index that would provide for the collection and storage of DNA data for missing persons, voluntary familial, and unidentified human remains, and proactively compare data within the index to identify linkages.

-Target Date for Completion: to be determined Sponsor: Law Amendments Committee & Edmonton Police Service Champion: Supt.
-Ed McFarlane, Edmonton Police Service
+1 November, 2012 - February, 2013 No change in status.
+March - July, 2013 A 'straw' strategy was presented at the eCrime Committee meeting to stimulate discussion.
+Several police services indicated that they have been directed by their executive to engage on the issue of cybercrime, making this initiative timely and relevant to the Canadian Policing Community.
+A Cybercrime Consultative Group sub-committee has been formed to examine training requirements for cybercrime investigators, current investigative capacity across participating police agencies, and best practices.
+This will feed the development of the broader national strategy.
+August - October, 2013 No change in status.
+November, 2013 - June, 2014 The e-crime Committed and the RCMP have developed a draft Cybercrime strategy.
+Plans are in place to continue to tackle the operational aspects of implementing a strategy to pursue the fight against Cybercrime.
+Resolution: 2012 - 04 Introduce Legislation to create a Missing Persons and Unidentified Human Remains DNA Index Resolution Summary: The CACP urges the Federal Government to move forward with the creation of a National Missing Persons and Unidentified Human Remains DNA Index that would provide for the collection and storage of DNA data for missing persons, voluntary familial, and unidentified human remains, and proactively compare data within the index to identify linkages.
+Target Date for Completion: to be determined Sponsor: Law Amendments Committee & Edmonton Police Service Champion: